 God helps those who help themselves.
 Those who don’t, favor finds them.
-They are the ones whose lives gives us a reason to believe in miracles.
+They are the ones whose lives give us a reason to believe in miracles.
 It doesn’t happen usually.
 Once it happens, it’s a miracle.

 #4.
 When I was your age I was…

 This lie seems to be a common lie among parents.
 A child cannot seem to be better than a parent when they were like the child.
-When I was 7th in my class, my mum would say; that’s very poor of you.
+When I was 7th in my class, my mom would say; that’s very poor of you.
 “I was better than this when I was like you.”
 That means I have to strive to be better next time.
-I have to strive to better the records of my mum.
+I have to strive to better the records of my mom.

 I remember one day she asked about my age.
 She thought I didn’t know.
 She thought I wouldn’t remember.
 Then I told her I was 6 years.
 For once I thought I’d beaten her expectation.
-But guess what her reply was; “Idiot, when I was like your age I was 8 years old.
+But guess what her reply was; “Idiot when I was your age I was 8 years old.